Definition and Background of Haemophilus Ducreyi

 Epidemiology of Haemophilus Ducreyi

-2000-2014, studies reported almost no cases of H. ducreyi in the US as well as in Southeast Asia and the Caribbean.
+In 2000 – 2014, studies reported almost no cases of H. ducreyi in the US, as well as in Southeast Asia and the Caribbean.
 In 2013, only 10 cases were reported in different states.
-Age prevalence is 20-24 years old males and females.
-Chancroid is the third most common cause in the United States
+Age prevalence is 20-24-year-old males and females.
+Chancroid is the third most common cause in the United States.

 Presentation of Haemophilus Ducreyi